Book Review: When Your Teen Has an Eating Disorder is a Must-Read

 Book Review: More than a Body: Your Body is an Instrument, not an Ornament

-More than a Body is an important read for those suffering from a negative body image.
+More than a Body is a vital read for those struggling with a negative body image.

 Authors Dr. Lexie Kite and Dr. Lindsay Kite (not only sisters, but also identical twins!) are well versed in body image research.
-Not only do the authors provide a great discussion of what body image is, and how it developed, they deliver an extensive discussion on the influence of society on our body image.
+The authors provide a great discussion of what body image is, and how it developed.
+They deliver an extensive discussion on the influence of society on our body image.

 What is this book about?

-Lexie and Lindsay provide a framework of body image disturbance and postulate that objectification, both historically and current, of women (and with increasing frequency, boys’ and men’s bodies) is one of the main causes of body image disturbance.
+Lexie and Lindsay provide a framework of body image disturbance.
+And postulate that objectification, both historically and currently, of women is one of the main causes of body image disturbance.

 That is, we are trained to focus on how our bodies are seen by others versus what our bodies can do.